-Table 7 : NAGUs published during the first quarter of 2023
+Table 9: NAGUs published during the last quarter of 2023, referring to Open Service

 \ NAGU categorisation for timeliness evaluation: P = planned, U = unplanned

 7 GALILEO OSNMA PERFORMANCE

 In November 2021, as per [SvNOTE #09], EUSPA officially initiated the OSNMA "Public Observation Test Phase", which involves the dissemination of a Test SIS and the active involvement of key stakeholders and interested parties.
 This allows receiver manufacturers, application developers and members of research institutions to access for the first time a real OSNMA data stream from the Galileo space segment.